-After a year and a half at home, quarantined, and working my first real/grown – person job, this alphabet came to me.
+After a year and a half at home, quarantined, and working, this alphabet came to me.

 First, in the form of an h.

 I had been looking at an older book called “The Art of Calligraphy.”
-I have never had formal training in calligraphy because when I had the opportunity to take a course in it I was swamped by other stuff and couldn’t do it.
-But my interest has never died.
-Based on the book, I started doodling some of the alphabets for fun.
-I enjoyed the hand movements, the markings on the page, and all these extra marks that aren’t as prominent in type anymore (this thing called modernism happened).
+I have never had formal training in calligraphy before but have always been fascinated with its intricacy.
+Taking inspiration and techniques from the book, I started doodling some of the alphabets for fun.
+I enjoyed the hand movements, the markings on the page, and all these extra marks that aren’t as prominent in type anymore.

 I love typography!
 But I never explored type in my work in a personal way.
 It always felt like a deity; untouchable to the likes of me – those who had never studied calligraphy.
 But this semester I got to teach typography for the first time and it changed my view on type.
 I was able to further understand it.

 That maximum – when you have to teach something that’s when you actually learn it – was one of my biggest takeaways in my teaching this semester.
-By teaching type I was able to feel type.
+By teaching type I learned type.

-This alphabet is the spillage of my love for type. (so emo…)
+This alphabet is the spillage of my admiration for type.

-The characters just evolved from one another, quite fast actually (could probably have used more time – it is a work in progress – nothing is ever done…).
-From the H I collected key information for my other letters: proportion, width, x-height and ascender, and contrast.
+The characters just evolved from one another, quite fast actually (could have used more time; it is a work in progress; nothing is ever done, yadda yadda yadda…).
+From the H I collected key information for the other letters: proportion, width, x-height and ascender, and contrast.

 With these elements in hand, I could break up the shape of the H into its smaller pieces to apply to the other letters as they were created.